CE-Programming/toolchain/docs/static/asm.rst

 In eZ80, 3 bytes are always pushed to the stack regardless of the actual size.
 However, the assembly function must be careful to only use the valid bytes that are pushed.
 For example, if a *short* type is used, the upper byte of the value pushed on the stack will contain arbitrary data.
-This table lists the locations relative to *sp* from within the called funciton.
+This table lists the locations relative to *sp* from within the called function.
 Note that :code:`sp + [0,2]` contains the return address.

 Assembly routines must preserve the :code:`IX` and :code:`SP` registers.